chaendizzle/Compendium/source/tasks/commands/examples/commands/tankdrive.rst

 Design
 ------

-The design of this drive platform is that it is a tank drive, and there are 3 motors for each side of the robot, and each motor is controlled by a VictorSP speed controller.
+The design of this drive platform is that it is a simple tank drive.
+There are 3 motors for each side of the robot, and each motor is controlled by a VictorSP speed controller.

 Subsystem methods
 -----------------